Jungle Strike: Reception

 The game was well received by critics upon release.
 Adrian Pitt and Mat Yeo of Sega Force both reviewed the game.
-Adrian Pitt called the title a "strategy game" and commented it as the "greatest game in the genre".
+Adrian Pitt called the title a "strategy game" and commended it as the "greatest game in the genre".
 Pritt said the controls were "without fault" and the graphics "superb".
 Mat Yeo praised the "amazing playability and 'lastability'" and said the game was "twice as good" as Desert Strike.
 Yeo called the graphics "brilliant" and said the game was "the best shoot 'em up I've seen in a long time".
 The Mega Drive version was a best-seller for 3 months.
-MegaTech magazine said the game has "impressive graphics and tons of missions".
+MegaTech magazine said it has "impressive graphics and tons of missions".

-Lim Choon Klet of New Straits Times praised the "simply wonderful" graphics but questioned whether the sound effects were enough to "create the environment of a full-scale war".
-Choon Klet pointed to a high initial difficulty but said: "Once the skills are acquired, be ready for many hours of enjoyment and sleepless nights."
+Lim Choon Klet of New Straits Times praised the "simply wonderful" graphics, but questioned whether the sound effects were enough to "create the environment of a full-scale war".
+Choon Klet pointed to a high initial difficulty, but said: "Once the skills are acquired, be ready for many hours of enjoyment and sleepless nights."
 Chip and Jonathan Carter of St. Petersburg Times deemed the game one of the best of the year and felt the SNES version "loses nothing in the translation".
-The duo said the Game Boy and Game Gear versions were "less impressive" due to their technical restrictions but "about as good as you can get on the small screen".
+They said the Game Boy and Game Gear versions were "less impressive" due to their technical restrictions, but "about as good as you can get on the small screen".
 "Sir Garnabus" of GamePro was impressed with the Game Boy version's clear and detailed graphics, lack of slowdown, good controls, and faithfulness to the original version, but judged the Game Gear version to be "merely average", saying issues such as poor collision detection hamper the game despite its outstanding graphics.
 The four reviewers of Electronic Gaming Monthly commented that the Game Boy version has good control, but the small graphics make it a struggle to play.
-They said the playability is dramatically better with the Super Game Boy, but that it would make no sense to buy the Game Boy version intending to play it that way, since Jungle Strike had already been released for the SNES.
-Amiga CD32 Gamer called Jungle Strike "a 500lb gorilla among games" and praised its ease of control and "masses of gameplay and realistic detail".
+They said the playability is dramatically better with the Super Game Boy, but it would make no sense to buy the Game Boy version intending to play it that way, since Jungle Strike had already been released for the SNES.
+Amiga CD32 Gamer called Jungle Strike "a 500lb gorilla among games" and praised the controls and "masses of gameplay and realistic detail".